 Find out about how to book a Tramper Mobility Scooter at these locations and read more details about the terrain on the Countryside Mobility website.

 Watch a video about how to use a Tramper Mobility Scooter if you’ve never tried one before.
 Using a Tramper Mobility Schooter

 Simple and practical information on access, transport, parking and public toilets designed to help enable visitors make an informed decision when planning their holiday, short break away or day out.

 Additional printed publications to further assist your visit are available on request from Tourist Information Centres.

 Tourism for All UK is the UK Voice for Accessible Tourism - a national charity dedicated to making tourism welcoming to all.

 For more tips and advice on accessible holiday travel in England, go to the EnjoyEngland website.

-An accessibility guide for the towns of Bournemouth, Christchurch and Poole.
+An accessibility guide for Bournemouth, updated in 2023.

 Visit Dorset's nature reserves which are accessible and have Tramper all-terrain mobilty scooters...